 David Paynter is the retired director of the New Hanover County Library System in Wilmington.
 In his 26 years with the library system, he oversaw the extensive expansion to meet the needs of the growing community, introduced a computerized cataloging system, expanded into virtual media and set up the nonprofit New Hanover County Public Library Foundation in 2006.
 Paynter is active in the Rotary Club and the New Hanover County Smart Start program, served on the board of public radio station WHQR and currently serves as treasurer for Cape Fear Audubon Society, a director for Audubon North Carolina and a director for Piedmont Trust.
-He is the treasurer for the North Carolina Coastal Federation’s board of directors and enjoys reading, travel, gardening and birdwatching.
+He serves on the federation’s Board of Directors and enjoys reading, travel, gardening and birdwatching.

 John Preyer, Raleigh

 John Preyer is the co-founder and chief operating officer of Restoration Systems.
 He oversees all company operations including land acquisition, site design and construction, as well as serving on the senior management team responsible for all financials.
 Before founding Restoration Systems, he served as legislative director for U.S. Senator Lauch Faircloth of North Carolina.
 As legislative director, Preyer had responsibility for the senator’s committee assignments including armed services, banking and environment & public works, and was the designated security officer with a Department of Defense Top Secret security clearance.
 He currently serves on the board of the North Carolina Wildlife Habitat Foundation and served on the board of the federation from 2002 to 2006.